SannaJuoperi/LogBook_CyberSecurity/README.md

 17.11.2024  8 hours All the Access Control labs done.
 I tried the challenging labs one last time, but the intruder attacks took so long that I gave up and I returned PortSwigger assignment to ItsLearning.

+19.11.2024  1 hour  Downloaded Docker and listened the lecture about it.

-I have worked 32 hours.
+I have worked 33 hours.